-You'll be able to relax and recover on award-winning Clearwater Beach, featuring our area's infamous white sand and the mild waters of the Gulf of Mexico.
+Afterwards, you'll be able to relax and recover on award-winning Clearwater Beach, featuring our area's famous white sand and the mild waters of the Gulf of Mexico.

 Our Marathon course starts at Coachman Park on Clearwater's waterfront, heads through downtown to access the Clearwater Bridge, reaching the top at the 1-mile marker.
 It's downhill from there along the perfectly manicured Clearwater Causeway to award-winning Clearwater Beach, heading south to the Sand Key Bridge, the top of which is at mile 4.